JeongMinIsBest/Emotion-Analysis-with-nsmc/README.md

 It is a project to classify emotions of comments from Naver Movie Reviews.

-- Applied TF-IDF Method and utilized Konlpy Korean Morpho Analyzer.
+- Applied TF-IDF Method and utilized Konlpy Korean Morphological Analyzer.
 - Visualized the word-specific positive/negative information for verification.